-This course supplements beginning dance technique classes.
-Basic concepts of approaching work on the concert stage-stage directions, stage areas, and the craft involved in rehearsing and performing are emphasized.
+This course supplements beginning dance technique Basic concepts of approaching work on the concert stage--stage directions, stage areas, and the craft involved in rehearsing and performing are emphasized.
 This course may be repeated for credit.
 (4 Lab.)

-DANC 1241 Beginning Ballet I (2)
+DANC 1245 Beginning Contemporary Dance I (2)